Welcome to the fifth step in our free professional learning series on class and student blogging!

 - Knowing you’re writing for a global audience is incredibly motivating for students.

 - Realizing people from other countries are reading what they’ve written increases students’ interest, excitement and motives them to blog.

 - It also provides built-in geography lessons — most students constantly check for new visitors and enjoy finding out more about the countries where their visitors are from.

-It’s quite common to see class blogs use more than one visitor tracking widget as each widget provides different information about visitors to the blog.
+Class blogs often use more than one visitor tracking widget as each widget provides different information about visitors to the blog.

 Here’s a quick overview of the most commonly used visitor tracking widgets on class blogs:

 |ClustrMaps||ClustrMaps is a thumbnail hit counter map widget that shows the geographical location of all visitors to your blog.
 Number of visitors from a location is indicated by the relative size of the dot.|

 |Flag Counter||Flag Counter widget shows the total number of visitors from each country next to the country’s flag.
 Every time someone from a new country visits your site, a new flag will be added to your counter.
 Clicking on the flag counter takes you to your Flag counter page which provides more detailed charts and information about your visitors.|

 |Revolver Map||Revolver Map displays all visitor locations and recent hits live and in realtime on a revolving globe of the Earth.
 A click on the widget opens the live statistics page.|